begmaroman/go-micro-boilerplate/README.md

 The most important thing about clean architecture is to make interfaces through each layer.
 Don't build dependencies on implementations, use interfaces instead.
 Each of these layers has its own interface that describes the behavior of it.

+- `Dockerfile` is the dockerfile of the service.
+- `entrypoint.sh` is the entrypoint script of the service.
+    This script can load some external data like secrets, passwords, etc.
+- `handler.go` implements proto service interface defined in the proto model of a service.
+    This is the transport layer of the service.
+- `domain` contains the business logic.
+- `store` is the store layer.
+- `microservice` implements functionality to setup and configure your microservice.
+    No business logic inside.

 ### Structure of web service: